-Black Career Women's Network (BCWN) is a national career development organization dedicated to the professional success of African-American Women.
+Black Career Women's Network (BCWN) is a national career development organization dedicated to fostering the professional growth of African-American Women.

-Career Empowerment is our focus and helping YOU thrive professionally is our purpose.
-Our goal is to be a supportive element no matter what stage of your career, providing Career Tools, Resources, and a strong network to help you strategically navigate through workplace challenges and complexities while striving for success.
+Our purpose is to be a supportive element no matter what stage of your career, bridging the gap of support in professional development, mentor access and leadership training by providing career tools, resources, and a strong network to help you strategically manage your career, navigate the workplace and thrive professionally.

 -Whether you are in an entry-level or c-suite position, an entrepreneur or a celebrity, all of us are Black Career Women.